Analysis | Biden’s messed-up math comparing war deaths to covid deaths

 Now, about a month later, he had added two more wars to his comparison when he marked 500,000 dead in a solemn and moving address at the White House.

-We will live aside the question of whether it makes sense to compare deaths from illness to wartime deaths.
+We will leave aside the question of whether it makes sense to compare deaths from illness to wartime deaths.
 (Annual deaths from cancer top 600,000 in the United States.)
 We understand the metaphor — this is a battle against a deadly foe.

 But is Biden’s math right?